Petermanson140/nyc-taxi-azure-pipeline/README.md

 - /adf — ADF pipeline exports

 ## Instructions on how to run the NYC Taxi pipeline from start to finish
-1. Set up Azure environment (Storage, Synapse, ADF)
+1. Set up the Azure environment (Storage, Synapse, ADF)
-2. Run ADF pipeline to ingest data into /raw
+2. Run the ADF pipeline to ingest the data into /raw folder/file
-3. Run 01_clean_taxi_data notebook to clean and transform data
+3. Run 01_clean_taxi_data notebook to clean and transform the data
-4. Run 02_security_anonymisation notebook to anonymise data
+4. Run 02_security_anonymisation notebook to anonymise the data
-5. Run 03_validation_error_handling notebook to validate data
+5. Run 03_validation_error_handling notebook to validate the data
-6. Run SQL queries in Synapse Serverless SQL pool
+6. Run the SQL queries in Synapse Serverless SQL pool

 ## Analytical Queries
 1. Hourly demand patterns